atohrk0620-glitch/Project-Cosmo-S_HC_tools/README.md

 # Project-Cosmo’S-

-**A lightweight AI framework designed to run directly on smartphones (Pydroid3).**
+This is a lightweight AI framework designed to run directly on smartphones (Pydroid3).
-This project aims to construct a high-level transformer-alternative with full code ownership, optimized for symbolic understanding, pattern processing, and structural regeneration.
+The goal is to build a simple, general-purpose AI tool that works locally without relying on external servers.
+Everything is hand-written and fully owned, with a focus on practical usability and accessibility.

 ---